TeamLe-Shop/le-shop/README.md

 ## What's le-shop? ##

 le-shop is a virtual shopping program written in C that uses the curses library.
+It is intended to be humurous.

 ### Controls ###